 Martin Luther King was a warrior who fought for racial freedom.
 He used his life to realize the civil rights of blacks in the United States.
 His "I Have a Dream" became the most famous dream-catching literary work.
 Editor Maigoo suggests listening to the original sound of this speech, you will not be moved by the emotion of fighting for your dreams.

 The author of this book is trying to tell you that there is always a world you can't think of, and he did it perfectly.
 In most cases, you will have surprises without turning a page.
 Life is full of such paradoxes.
 Always unable to sleep, always awake from dreams.
-In the fragments of dreams, the impossible becomes possible, meaninglessness makes meaning.
+In the fragments of dreams, the impossible becomes possible, and meaninglessness makes meaning.

 4. The Alchemist